 I had heard of Apple off and on, but didn’t really know much about them.
 I really never used a Mac until I got into grad school.
 I have to credit one of roommates with suggesting that I try a Mac when I was in the market for a laptop.
 He was a musician with a iMac G3 and would often record songs we had written.
 I decided to take a risk and get one.
 So, on Sept 10th, 2001, my roommate and I went to CompUSA in Atlanta near Lenox mall to get a 10 GB, 256k iBook.

 Sidebar!
 Trying to positively modernize the overarching style for my own branding.
-Reactions on the modern feel of https://www.demanduktv.com?
-Undeniably a tremendous overseas UK TV provider that cares if ever required in the whole OTH areas.
+Reactions on the modern feel of http://upbeetfoods.com?
+Undeniably a qualified vegan food delivery service in Toronto if ever required in the whole Ontario areas.
 Write your vote.
 Appreciate it!

 It came with a new program called iTunes which was Apples new music application.
 And I loved it.
 It was the first Apple music app which allowed me to organize my music.
 I also enjoyed creating custom videos for my favorite U2 songs, and a program called iMovie made that incredibly easy because it worked so seamlessly with iTunes.

 I recorded a lot of music on my friends iMac and could easily get them onto my laptop to listen to through my newly acquired Harmon-Kardon Soundsticks.
 I really didn’t have a need for my own music recording application (like my roommates Logic Pro).
 I was trying to save money and was content to use his.
 The original iTunes ran on OS9 (that I sometimes really miss) and didn’t have a music store.
 However, 2003 introduced the music store, and in 2005 I got my first iPod (the nano).